its-nikhil-rakhasiya/Nikhil-s-Sweet-Shop/README.md

 ---

-## ✦ Authentication Capabilities Summary
+## ✦ Final Summary

-- Secure user login and registration
-- Session-based user experience
-- Only logged-in users can:
-  - Place orders
-  - View order history
-  - Access checkout
-- Authentication integrates with backend APIs and database

-This authentication flow ensures a **real-world e-commerce experience** and supports secure order management, aligning with the Incubyte assignment requirements.
+This project demonstrates a **complete end-to-end purchase flow** and a **production-ready Admin system**.
+It follows the core requirements of the Incubyte assignment while pushing the boundaries with a modern, cloud-hosted architecture and a polished, business-ready interface.